MISSOULA URBAN INDIAN HEALTH CENTER STAFF

 Business Office And Registration

 Cheryl Cadotte is member of the Blackfeet Tribal Nation.
 Before moving to Missoula she worked for IHS as an Inpatient Ward Clerk/Secretary for 16 years.
 She received her Bachelors of Science in Business Administration from University of Montana in 2011.
-She is currently the Medical Office Coordinator at Missoula Urban Indian Health Center.
-Some of her duties include; scheduling incoming clients for various appointments with MUIHC’s providers, maintains the medical records and registration, and she is the front office receptionist.
-She is the first person you will she as you walk in the door at MUIHC.
+Some of Cheryl’s duties include: scheduling incoming clients for various appointments with MUIHC’s providers, maintaining the medical records, client registration, and front office reception.
+She will welcome you as you walk in the door at the MUIHC Administration Office.